dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

 `NOTE: To document the interfaces of each module, the best place to look is at the Service classes in each module.`

 ## Rationale

+Rationale on Model Integrity improvements and considerations:

+*Since the **answer** uses the **question** module, which in turn also uses the **answer** module, there's a prominent cyclic dependency.
+To eliminate this cyclic dependency and improve the continuous integration of these and the dependent modules, a possible future solution is to merge **answer** and **question** in the same module and make them a part of the same Bounded Context.
+Furthermore, given the fact this conjoined Bounded Context has a lot of incoming uses-dependencies, this should be considered a Shared Kernel, among all other Bounded Contexts that use it.
+This guarantees uncoordinated teams have a common point of knowledge.
+It's important to keep in mind that the combination of these two modules is a fundamental piece of quizzes-tutor and that any change will impact the remaining peripheral Bounded Contexts, therefore this shouldn't be changed without consultation with all participating teams.*

 ## Related Views